 Download the appropriate visit request form for the country to be visited.
-DSS will only accept the forms located on our website.
-All other versions will be rejected.
 The security office should work with the traveler to complete the visit request form.
-The visit request must be signed by the Facility Security Officer (FSO) or Security Officer.
-The security office will submit the visit request via email to DSS.RFV@mail.mil using a free DOD safe access file exchange service or fax to 571-305-6010.
-When using a safe access file exchange service, DO NOT SELECT “Encrypt email message when possible”, as our office will not be able to access the attachment.
+The Facility Security Officer (FSO) or Security Officer must review the form for completeness and accuracy prior to submission.
+The security office will submit the visit request via Safe Access File Exchange, fax: 571-305-6010, or email scanned secured pdf to DSS.RFV@mail.mil.
 The DSS Request for Visit mailbox cannot open encrypted emails.
 Documents containing PII should never be sent via open email without securing the file.

-DSS will only accept the visit requests forms downloaded from this webpage.
+The foreign governments will only accept the visit requests forms below.
 All other forms will be rejected.

-Visits comprising of more than 30 visitors must be split into multiple requests.
-When submitting multiple requests, send each visit request form separately DSS.RFV@mail.mil.
+Submit one visit per project / contract and include all the visitors performing on the contract.
+Visits comprising of more than 30 visitors or 30 sites must be split into multiple requests.
+When submitting multiple requests, send one visit request per submission.
 Visits will not be accepted more than 90 days from the start date.

 The Security Office must check with the travelers to determine whether they will be hand carrying classified to or from the site they are visiting and select the appropriate box in the specified area on the RFV.
 Visit requests without the box selected will be rejected.
 A hand carriage plan is required to be submitted to your DSS, Industrial Security Representative if visitors are couriering classified.
 (NISPOM 10-405).

-DSS will review the visit request for completeness and certify the personnel security clearance of each traveler.
-Most countries do not recognize interim security clearances, therefore visitors should have a final clearance at the time visit is submitted to DSS.
+DSS will certify the personnel security clearance of each traveler.
+Interim security clearances are not recognized by foreign governments, therefore visitors should have a final clearance at the time visit is submitted to DSS.
 Individuals without security clearances should not be listed on the request.
 The visit request will be rejected by DSS if the request contains errors, requires additional information, or fails to provide the required processing and lead time (this applies to emergency visit requests as well, see Emergency Visit Requests).
 Visitors will be removed from the visit request if their personnel data and/or clearance is incorrectly listed on the form prior to DSS submitting the visit request to the Foreign National Security Authority/Designated Security Authority for processing and approval.

-Once DSS has processed the visit request and submitted the form to the appropriate Foreign Government, DSS will notify the FSO via email the visit has been processed.
-DSS will not provide the facility the stamped copy of the visit request.
+Once DSS has processed the visit request and submitted the form to the appropriate Foreign Government, DSS will notify the point of contact who submitted the request via email the visit has been processed.

 DSS does not approve visit requests, it is up to the Foreign Government to accept and approve the request.
 However, it is the contractor’s responsibility to obtain a written disclosure determination from a principal or designated disclosure official, or to obtain a DOS (Department of State) approved export license.
 To verify approval of the visit request, please coordinate with the foreign site POC prior to departure.